 The financial supports agency may be an Agency with Choice and provide Community Navigator.
-Regarding Community Navigator, the provider choice is offered by the Care Coordinator / Care Manager.
+Regarding Community Navigator, the provider choice is offered by the Tailored Care Manager/Care Coordinator.

-They may bill for Community Transition and Individual Goods and Services to the same participant.
-Community Transition Services and Individual Goods and Services are not directly provided by the FSA.
+An FSA may bill for Community Transition and Individual Goods and Services to the same participant.
+Community Transition Services and Individual Goods and Services are not directly provided to the member by the FSA.
 For example, if the individual needs a deposit to turn on their electricity to move into their own home and it is authorized by the PIHP, then the FMS would issue payment to the utility company on behalf of the beneficiary.
-Another service provider may not wish to just issue payments without a charge.